wdv4758h/pypy-extradoc/blog/draft/py3k-status-update-12.rst

 operations, so this came with a regression in performance in this area.

 We're now in the process of solving this.
-Part of this work also involves some house cleaning on these numeric types which will also benefit the default branch.
+Part of this work also involves some house cleaning on these numeric types which also benefits the default branch.

 cheers,
 Phil